-[no] neighbor PEER next-hop-self [all]
+neighbor PEER next-hop-self [force]

 This command specifies an announced route's nexthop as being equivalent to the address of the bgp router if it is learned via eBGP.
-If the optional keyword all is specified the modification is done also for routes learned via iBGP.
+This will also bypass third-party next-hops in favor of the local bgp address.
+If the optional keyword force is specified the modification is done also for routes learned via iBGP.